tdhock/tdhock.github.io/_posts/2026-09-11-foil-atime.md

 In `atime` performance testing, test cases are defined in a special file, `package/.ci/atime/tests.R`.
 In the `foil` proposal, I did not see any mention of how the tests are defined.
 I think it's pretty important that test cases for performance should be separate from other test cases like unit tests, which have small data sizes and so are irrelevant for performance.
-That is the main drawback of previous systems like [Rperform](https://github.com/analyticalmonk/Rperform).
+That is the main drawback of previous systems like [Rperform](https://github.com/analyticalmonk/Rperform), which is limited to measuring time and memory of `testthat` test cases.

 ## Other figures

+Here, we continuing the `atime` code example, in order to highlight its other unique features (not related to performance testing different versions of R packages).
-The code below computes best asymptotic references:
+The code below computes best asymptotic references, which can be used to infer the asymptotic complexity classes (big-O notation).

 ``` r